rust-lang/book/nostarch/chapter04.md

 ```
-    {                      // s is not valid here, it’s not yet declared
+    {                      // s is not valid here, since it's not yet declared
         let s = "hello";   // s is valid from this point forward

         // do stuff with s